Watch Your Six Explained: What This Military Phrase Really Means

 The Concept of Trust and Got Your Six

-Trust extends beyond combat situations.
+Trust extends beyond combat settings.

 Leadership and Vigilance

-You must consistently demonstrate the values and behaviors expected of your unit.
+You must consistently embody the standards and behaviors expected of your unit, which includes maintaining high levels of discipline, punctuality, and integrity.

 Language and Linguistics